Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Experimental Results

-\textbf{Impacts of Model Layer Partitioning} To show the effectiveness of our layer-wise model recombination scheme, we evaluated the FedMR performance using different model layer partitioning strategies.
+To show the effectiveness of our layer-wise model recombination scheme, we evaluated the FedMR performance using different model layer partitioning strategies.
 We use ``FedMR-p$x$'' to denote that the model is divided into $\lceil\frac{1}{x}\rceil$ ($x\in(0,1.0]$) segments, where the model recombination is based on segments rather than layers.
+Note that FedMR does not divide a single layer into multiple segments.
+Instead, in FedMR each segment involves multiple layers (i.e., one or more layers), and the FedMR takes the recombination over segments among different clients.
+Specifically, for the $j^{th}$ layer, it belongs to $\lceil\frac{j}{x\times N}\rceil^{th}$ segment.
+Since $x\in(0,1.0]$, each segment contains at least one layer.
 Note that $x=1.0$ indicates an extreme case, where local models are randomly dispatched to clients without recombination.

 Figure~\ref{fig:abl_mr} presents the ablation study results on CIFAR-10 dataset using ResNet-20-based and VGG-16-based FedMR, where the data on clients are non-IID distributed ($\alpha=1.0$).
-Note that, all the cases here did not use the two-stage training scheme.
+Note that all the cases here did not use the two-stage training scheme.
 From this figure, we can find that FedMR outperforms the other variants significantly.
 Moreover, when the granularity of partitioning goes coarser, the classification performance of FedMR becomes worse.